 National Fish & Seafood sources shrimp directly from thousands of aquaculture farms located in India, Indonesia, Thailand, Vietnam and South America.
 We also have partnerships with more than 50 BAP-certified processing plants spanning six countries: China, India, Indonesia, Malaysia, Thailand and Vietnam.
 Working collaboratively with both the farmers and the processors allows us to control the integrity of our product from before it is hatched through harvest and processing.
 It also enables us to keep our commitments to our customers and deliver 100% as expected on every order — even if there is a disruption in the overall seafood supply chain.
 Our alliance with these smaller suppliers gives them access to the global market they otherwise would not have.

 However, they must first meet our sustainability requirements as well as those of our customers by bringing their farming and processing into compliance with the Best Aquaculture Practices (BAP) standards established by the Global Aquaculture Alliance (GAA).
 We believe it is part of our responsibility (and in our best interests) as a global steward of the industry to help them.
 Since 2004, we have hosted more than 100 hours of responsible shrimp aquaculture seminars in India, Indonesia, Thailand and Vietnam.
 More recently and in collaboration with the GAA and the Sustainable Fisheries Partnership, NFS began piloting the industry’s first Aquaculture Improvement Projects (AIPs).
 The program provides technical assistance on seed stock, feed, harvesting, water and effluent management, and traceability compliance as well as financial support to groups of small farmers seeking BAP certification.
 The pilot program includes four groups: two in India, one in Vietnam and one in Indonesia.
-The initiative is expected to bring an additional 5 million pounds of two-, three- and four-star BAP certified shrimp to market by the end of 2014.
-The program will be expanded to certify hundreds more small-scale farmers in 2015.
+The initiative is expected to bring an additional 5 million pounds of two-, three- and four-star BAP certified shrimp to market.

 Pioneering Network Integration:The Seafood Distribution Model for the Future